GraphIt-DSL/GraphIt-DSL.github.io/python-getting-started.md

 Here we will go through an example of writing GraphIt code for the Page Rank Delta application and then calling it from python using the python bindings.
 You can find the code used in this example along with a few other applicaitons under graphit/apps directory [here](https://github.com/yunmingzhang17/graphit/tree/master/apps).

 Additionally here is a link to the [GraphIt OOPSLA18 paper](https://dl.acm.org/citation.cfm?id=3276491) or [the arxiv report here](https://arxiv.org/pdf/1805.00923.pdf).
-Sections 4 and 5 give the complete breakdown of the Page Rank Delta code.
+Sections 4 and 5 give the complete breakdown of the PageRankDelta code.
 Please look here if you want a more detailed breakdown of the functionality of GraphIt.

 ###      Algorithm Explanatation
 ```